Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_3_Supply Chain Transparency for Luxury Goods.md

-# Experiment : Supply Chain Transparency for Luxury Goods
+# Ex_No_3_Supply Chain Transparency for Luxury Goods

+## Name:T Ajay
+## Reg no:212223230007
-## Date : 21.04.2025
+## Date:27/4/25

 # Aim:
 To develop a smart contract that tracks the supply chain of luxury goods, ensuring authenticity.

 # Algorithm:

-### Step 1 :
+Step 1:
-Manufacturer registers a product with unique productId and name.
+The manufacturer records product creation details on-chain.

-### Step 2:
+Step 2:
-Product details (name, owner, verified status) are recorded on-chain.
+The product moves through different supply chain checkpoints.

-### Step 3:
+Step 3:
-At each checkpoint, the current owner can transfer ownership to the next party in the chain.
+The ownership of the product can be transferred securely.

-### Step 4:
+Step 4:
-Ownership transfer is allowed only if the sender is the current owner.

-### Step 5:
-Each transfer is logged via an event (OwnershipTransferred).

-### Step 6:
-Anyone (e.g., buyer) can call verifyProduct(productId) to:
-View the name, current owner, and verification status.

-### Step 7:
-If the product exists and is verified, it's authentic.

-### Step 8:
-The chain ensures traceability and trust.
+Buyers can verify the product’s authenticity.

 # Program:
 ```
-Register Number: 212222100058

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;